Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 outline, and including the headings in the order provided, is a benefit to persons comparing multiple operators’ DROP statements.

+(#current-policy-and-privacy-statements) provides a comparison of some existing policy and privacy statements.

 ## Outline of a DROP statement

 The contents of (#policy) and (#practice) are non-normative, other than the order of the headings.
+Material under each topic is present to assist the operator developing their own DROP statement and:

+* Relates *only* to matters around to the technical operation of DNS privacy services, and not on any other matters.
+* Does not attempt to offer an exhaustive list for the contents of a DROP statement.
+* Is not intended to form the basis of any legal/compliance documentation.

-Material under each topic is present to assist the operator developing their own DROP statement. (#example-drop-statement) provides an example (also non-normative) of a complete DROP statement for a specific operator scenario.
+(#example-drop-statement) provides an example (also non-normative) of a DROP statement for a specific operator scenario.

 ### Policy

 1. Treatment of IP addresses.
-Make an explicit statement that IP addresses are treated as PII.
+Make an explicit statement that IP addresses are treated as personal data.

 1. Data collection and sharing.
 Specify clearly what data (including IP addresses)
 is: